Groups Of Women Are Getting Ocular Melanoma & Nobody Knows Why

-An alarming number of women have been diagnosed with ocular melanoma in Huntersville, NC, and Auburn, AL, and people want to know what is going on.
-Ocular melanoma, aka "uveal melanoma," only affects around six in one million people in the United States, but at least 36 people who attended Auburn University between 1983 and 2001, and 18 people in Huntersville reportedly have been diagnosed since 2000, according to CBS News.
+An alarming number of women have been diagnosed with ocular melanoma in Huntersville, North Carolina, and Auburn, Alabama, and people want to know what is going on.
+There are only an estimated 3,540 adults diagnosed with ocular melanoma in the United States every year (738 in the UK), but at least 36 people who attended Auburn University between 1983 and 2001, and 18 people in Huntersville reportedly have been diagnosed since 2000, according to CBS News.

 So, why is this in the news now?
 A few women who were friends at Auburn University connected on Facebook over their diagnoses, and then created a Facebook group to find other people who were affected.
 As the numbers grew, they suspected that it was more than a coincidence, and they wanted answers.